CarlosNZ/virtual-tilebag/To Do.md

 # Refactoring

-Destructure props
+- Destructure props
-Split into smaller components
+- Split into smaller components

+# Bugs

+- Copy/Paste on ipad
+- Instructions for selecting an submitting